yuxuanxc/tp/docs/DeveloperGuide.md

    3. Test case: `clear-attraction 1`<br>
       Expected: Everything typed after the space following the command will be ignored, and clear-attraction command will be executed successfully.

-### F9 Adding an itinerary
+### F9 Adding an itinerary (Koon Kiat)

 1. Adding an itinerary

-   1. Prerequisites: None.
+   1. Prerequisites: No itinerary in TrackPad has the name `Thailand Trip`, start date `01-08-2020` and end date `03-08-2020`.

    2. Test case: `add-itinerary n/Thailand Trip sd/01-08-2020 ed/03-08-2020`<br>
-      Expected: An itinerary with the specified name, start date and end date is added to the itinerary list.
+      Expected: An itinerary with the specified name, start date and end date added to the itinerary list.
       Details of the added itinerary shown in the status message.

    3. Test case: `add-itinerary `<br>